 7. Arrange in order of frequency of use.

 If you have room above your rods, install shelves to maximize storage space.
-High-up and hard-to-reach spaces are perfect for storing out of season stuff, as you don’t want to be standing on a chair every day to get to your fave pair of shoes or sweater.
-Use boxes to keep everything safe and moss-free and stack ’em up.
+High-up and hard-to-reach spaces are perfect for storing out-of-season clothes and accessories, as you don’t want to be standing on a chair every day to get to your fave pair of shoes or sweater.
+Use boxes to keep everything safe and moth-free and stack ’em up.

 8. Use drawers to store loose items and things like pajamas and tees.

-Whether you buy a cheap one from Ikea or use that ugly old dresser sitting in your parents’ basement or the cabinet that doesn’t fit with your new apartment’s decor, if your closet is big enough, hauling a dresser in can actually be cheaper than installing a closet system or shelves.
+Whether you buy a cheap one from Ikea or use that ugly old dresser sitting in your parents’ basement, if your closet is big enough, putting a dresser or drawers inside can actually be cheaper than installing a closet system or shelves.
 What I like about dressers is they’re neater and they’re great for storing things like socks and underwear, accessories, and tights etc. The downside is they make it hard to see everything

 9. Use dividers to keep piles of clothes neat and upright.